rusty-cluster/knowledge/english/target-structures.md

 > We can **either** go swimming **or** ice skating.
 Which do you prefer?

-when you use both of you can also simply use both:
+When you use both of you can also simply use both:

-> **Both of** the smartphones are using the latest technology.\
+> **Both of** the smartphones are using the latest technology.
 > **Both** the smartphones are using the latest technology

-you can use both, neither and either alone if your intended meaning is clear:
+You can use both, neither and either alone if your intended meaning is clear:

->> Dad: 'Do you want a chocolate bar or an ice cream?'\
+>> Dad: 'Do you want a chocolate bar or an ice cream?'
 >> Child: '**Both.**' (= I want both of them)
 >
->> Jill: 'Will you have a glass lf wine or a beer?'\
+>> Jill: 'Will you have a glass if wine or a beer?'
 >> Henry: '**Neither**.
 I'm driving so I'll just have a glass of juice, thanks.' (= I want neither of them)
 >
 >> Tom: 'I'm booking the hotel for our trip.
 Which one shall we stay at?
-This one or this one?'\
+This one or this one?'
 >> Carol: '**Either**.
 I really don't mind.' (= Either of them is fine)

-either is positive and neither is negative.
+Either is positive and neither is negative.
 We can use a negative word with either to mean neither:

 > I was invited to two weddings.
-But I **couldn't** go to **either** of them.\
+But I **couldn't** go to **either** of them.
 > I was invited to two weddings.
 But I could go to **neither** of them.

 These sentences mean the same thing: I couldn't go to any of the two weddings.

-## present perfect 1
+## Present perfect 1

-we use it to talk about things that happened in the past up until this point in our life. think of the **present perfect 1** as in **my life up to now**.
+We use it to talk about things that happened in the past up until this point in our life.
+Think of the **present perfect 1** as in **my life up to now**.

 I/we/you/they + have + past participle verb
 he/she/it + has + past participle verb